Collar bone pain physiotherapyBy Nigel Chua

-Typically it's caused by normal wear-and-tear and aging process, or it can be caused by diseases, activities or injuries.
+Typically it's caused by normal wear-and-tear and the aging process, or it can be caused by diseases or injuries.

 Mild to moderate collar bone pain over the distal end of the clavicle (nearest the shoulder) which may spread to the shoulder and chest.

 After surgery you will need to wear a sling for a few days, and will need at least 2-3 months of physical therapy.

-Degenerative changes to the cartilage and bone cannot be reversed but with physiotherapy for strengthening the muscles and ensuring good posture you can take the pressure of the AC joint and reduce pain and inflammation either altogether or to a manageable level.
+Degenerative changes to the cartilage and bone cannot be reversed.
+However, with physiotherapy for strengthening the muscles, and ensuring good posture, you can take the pressure off the AC joint and reduce pain and inflammation either altogether or to a manageable level.

-After surgery, you can usually return to work after a week or so but you should avoid any overhead activities for 3 months.
-It can take a year to make a full recovery
+After surgery, you can usually return to work after a week or so, but you should avoid any overhead activities for 3 months.
+It can take up to a year to make a full recovery.